APHA-AMR-VIR/APHASeqFinder/README.md

 The output files for each samples are in results_path/sample_name (see below how to set results_path) Also in results_path, all the output files combining all the sample will be dropped.

-Requirements: Forward and reverse reads that follow the illumina format of *R1_001.fastq.gz | *R2_001.fastq.gz
+Requirements: Forward and reverse reads.
+For example sample_R1_001.fastq.gz and sample_R2_001.fastq.gz
 Dependencies:

 	- abricate (https://github.com/tseemann/abricate)